-The major demographic shift towards an ageing population in the UK requires us to plan solutions for potential staff shortages and flexibility in employment to ensure the recruitment and retention of talented workers.
-We actively monitor our age profile.
-Our age profile can be seen below.
+The major demographic shift towards an ageing population in the UK requires us to plan solutions for potential staff shortages and aimed at retaining experienced staff with valuable skills.
+This policy allows workers approaching retirement to: -

 Our age profile is not untypical of other organisations across the North West economy.